We take the protection of your personal data seriously and recognise that it is important for you to understand how we use your personal data.

-- Business correspondence, by post, email or other means, or written notes following a meeting, phone call, digital or other communication.
+- Business correspondence you have sent by post, email or other means, or written notes relating to you following a meeting, phone call, digital or other communication.

 - Direct interaction.
 We may meet you at an event, you may phone, email, or complete a form on a web site, you may communicate with us by other digital means, or you may correspond with us by post.